 Move out of the city.

-This is probably the hardest thing to do but if you’re really concerned about TEOTWAWKI, permanently moving somewhere in the mountains is your safest bet.
+This is probably the hardest thing to do but if you’re really concerned with surviving the big one, permanently moving to a secluded or rural place in a small town will probably be your best bet.